What is Contemporary Art? A Deep Dive for Modern Enthusiasts

 Frequently Asked Questions

-What is the main difference between modern art and contemporary art?
+What is the primary difference between contemporary art and modern art?

-Why does contemporary art often seem so confusing or 'weird'?
+Why does contemporary art often seem so abstract or 'weird'?

 How can I start appreciating contemporary art if I'm a beginner?

-How does contemporary art compare to street art or graffiti?
+How does contemporary art compare to street art or public art?

 Who should engage with contemporary art?